|

 • controllers and valves

-Conclusion: Thermosiphon systems are typically less expensive than active,
+Conclusion: Thermosiphon systems are typically less expensive

-pump-driven systems, and they’re more reliable than stand-alone
+than active, pump-driven systems, and they’re more

-integral collector systems.
-They should be connected to and backed up
+should be connected to and backed up with electric or gas

-with electric or gas water heaters.
-The most cold-resistant models can
+water heaters.
+The most cold-resistant models can only be

-20 degrees Fahrenheit for more than 18 hours.
+below 20 degrees Fahrenheit for more than 18 hours.

 |